sftpplus/sftpplus-docs/src/doc_source/configuration-auth/os.rst

 :From version: 3.37.0
 :Description:
-    Defines an operating system group or a list of OS groups with users that are allowed by this method to be used for the Local Manager service.
+    Defines an operating system group or a list of OS groups with users that are allowed by this method to be used for the Web Manager service.

     When this is empty, any administrators are denied.